roboticsdchs/DCHS_Robotics/docs/Hardware/Start_with_Hardware.md

 - [ ] Hide the cables and microprocessors.
 - [ ] Make the steering run true without software correction.
 - [ ] Make interchangeable slot things for the different sized ultrasonic sensors.
+- [ ] Make a drive up battery charger for the car so you can drive it to and from the charger remotely.

 ## CAD